Medicare Dental Coverage

 - Removing the torus palatinus (a bony growth on the roof of the mouth)

 - Dental services related to other non-covered services

 Note: Under Medicare Part C, some Medicare Advantage (MA) plans may cover and pay for routine and other dental services as an added benefit.
 Patients can check with their MA plan to find out what dental services it covers.
 Note: Some states may cover and pay for routine and other dental services for people dually eligible for Medicare and Medicaid.
 Patients can check with their state Medicaid agency to determine what dental services are covered.

 Some dental services are so integral to other medically necessary services that the clinical success of the service is dependent upon or inextricably linked to the dental services.
 We provide some examples above of situations where there would be an inextricable link between dental services and other Medicare-covered services.

 For dental services to be inextricably linked to other Medicare-covered services, different providers (like a doctor and a dentist) must coordinate care to provide:

-- Dental services that are integral to the clinical success of the primary medical service
+- Dental services that are integral to the clinical success of the medical service

 Without care coordination, health care providers won’t have the information they need to decide whether a dental service is inextricably linked to a Medicare-covered service.
-If the health care providers don’t coordinate care, Medicare won’t cover and pay for dental services.
+If there’s no documented evidence to support the exchange of information, or integration, between the health care providers furnishing the medical services and the dental services, Medicare won’t cover and pay for dental services.
 Examples of care coordination may include a referral or exchange of information between a medical doctor and a dentist.

 You must document coordination in the medical record.
-Learn more about collaborating with other providers, including what to document.
+Learn more about collaborating with other providers (PDF), including what to document.